grantjo/Team-Dragon/Project4/README.md

 number of 2 Opt Iterations  = 3000

-* while each program is running feedback on progress will be reported to the console.
-At the end of the programs a new file will be created with the generated solution named:
+* while each program is running, feedback on progress will be reported to the console.
+At the end of the programs a new file will be created with the generated solution as per assignment specifications and named: [inputFile].tour

-[inputFile].tour